VexxyDevs/Fivem-Standalone-911-Script/README.md

-(not i used the same code i used for the 999 script i just changed a couple things)
+(note i used the same code i used for the 999 script i just changed a couple things)